-Wakefield businesses have joined forces and voted for the establishment of a Business Improvement District (BID) for the City Centre.
-This could help to transform the area and deliver projects which will create a more enjoyable, vibrant and economically successful City Centre.
+Wakefield businesses have joined forces and voted for the establishment of a Business Improvement District (BID) for the city centre.
+The aim is to help transform the area and lead projects which will create a more enjoyable, vibrant and economically successful city centre.
 A Business Improvement District (BID) is a defined geographical area, and the businesses within it opt (via a ballot) to pay an additional amount to provide services that they, as a group of businesses, think would benefit the city.
 The BID company has a maximum term of five years before businesses are balloted again to ask if they would like the BID to continue.

 The four core priorities have been established.
 The BID's projects will focus around these four themes: